microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 There are several ways that we can continue to improve the system.
 For example, we are also setting up an automated feedback loop based on user behavior.
 If many people search for similar queries, then pick the same result, we know that result is probably a good one and should be ranked higher.

 Currently the service is only indexing in English, but we'd like to index the translated setting descriptions and support searching in non-English languages.
 There is also some configuration metadata that isn't currently indexed, like possible values for the `"workbench.colorCustomizations"` setting.
 And taking search a little further, we would like to show results for extensions that aren't currently installed.
 If you search `"debug python"`, and don't have strong matches for local settings, then we would like to lead you towards an extension that can help you debug Python code.
 We have also thought about other applications for this technology within VS Code.
-Maybe the command palette could be powered by a similar service.
+Maybe the command palette could benefit from a similar service.

 ## We need your Feedback